YogoGit/ESP-1ch-Gateway-v5.0/README.md

 If necessary, you can delete the current access point in the webserver and power cycle the gateway to force it to read the wpa array again.

 ## Specify a name for known nodes
 - It is possible to substitue the address for known nodes with a chosen name.
-This will greatly enhance the readibility of the statistics overview especially for your own nodes, Now you will find names for your own nodes in the webserver.
+This will greatly enhance the readability of the statistics overview especially for your own nodes, Now you will find names for your own nodes in the webserver.
 - set the TRUSTED_NODES to either 0 (no names), 1 (specify names for known nodes) and 2 (Do not show or transfer to TTN other than known nodes)
 - Although this will work with OTAA nodes as well, please remind that OTAA nodes will change